 Jewish Death and Funeral Rituals

-While the preservation of life in Judaism is of paramount importance - taking precedence over nearly all other priorities and observances - death is not therefore abhorred or devalued, according to Jewish beliefs.
-Rather, death is seen as a part of life and a part of the plan of God.
-The extensive mourning rituals in Judaism do not indicate a rejection or protest of death, but demonstrate the great value Judaism places on life in general and the life of each individual person.
+While the preservation of life in Judaism is of paramount importance, taking precedence over nearly all other priorities and observances, death is not therefore abhorred or devalued.
+Instead, death is seen as a part of life and a part of God's plan.
+The extensive death and mourning rituals in Judaism do not indicate a rejection or protest of death, but demonstrate the great value Judaism places on life in general and the life of each individual person.

 Treatment of the Body

 Upon the death of a Jew, the eyes are closed, the body is covered and laid on the floor, and candles are lit next to it.
 The body is never left alone as a sign of respect.
 Those who stay with the body are called shomerim (guards).
 Eating, drinking, or performing mitzvot are prohibited near the body, as such actions would mock the person who is no longer able to do such things.